 Governments and the defense sector face some of the most pernicious cyber-attackers, including state-sponsored ones.
 The stakes are high and governments are continually confronted with new, unseen threat methodologies that change quickly, move subtly, and are very difficult to detect.

 With our unique heritage in government intelligence – our experts have decades of experience in cyber defense for national security, working in high-risk environments in the US, Canada and the UK – Darktrace is uniquely placed to help protect critical assets and national infrastructures.
-Darktrace fights back at the same level of sophistication and speed as the adversary, whoever or whatever they are.
+Darktrace fights back with the same level of sophistication and speed as the adversary, whoever or whatever they are.

 Legal & HR